nikolas/OWASP-CRS-Documentation/anomaly.rst

 		    SecRule TX:ANOMALY_SCORE_BLOCKING "@streq on" chain
 			    SecRule TX:/^\d+\-/ "(.*)"

 Notice that there is an explicit deny within this rule.
-This explitly listed disruptive action will override the default action of pass (within anomaly mode)and block the transaction.
+This explicitly listed disruptive action will override the default action of pass (within anomaly mode)and block the transaction.
 If you would like a different action to occur you would set it within the two BLOCKING-EVALUATION files.

 Pros and Cons of Anomaly Scoring Detection Mode
 -----------------------------------------------